Are you an Amazon seller looking to maximize your profits and minimize your advertising costs?

 Bid management plays a crucial role in achieving a low ACOS on Amazon.
 If you are not consistently increasing the bids for well-performing targets and decreasing them for high ACOS targets, then it is highly likely that you’ll have a high ACOS in your campaigns.

 However, effective bid management is not as simple as it sounds.
-You need to consider different approaches for different types of targets (branded, generic, competitor), match types of targets (auto, broad, phrase, exact, product), and the stage of the target (newly added vs old ones).
+You need to consider different approaches for different types of targets (branded, generic, competitor), match types of targets (auto, broad, phrase, exact, product), stage of the target (newly added vs old ones), the goal of the campaign (brand awareness campaigns vs efficiency campaigns).

-We would highly recommend using a bid automation software like Adbrew that can help you in creating automated bid management rulesets for various types of targets.
+We would highly recommend using bid automation software like Adbrew which can help you create automated bid management rulesets for various types of targets.

 2. Target less competitive long-tail keywords